zannabianca1997/ic4/ic4/assembler/README.md

 ### DEC
 Takes a param.
 Equivalent to `ADD {a} #-1 {a}`, it DECrease its value

+## JMP
+Unconditional jump to its only parameter

 ### MOV
 Takes two param or two param and a expression, that must be resolved with labels preceding it.
 Equivalent to `ADD {a} #0 {b}`, moving the value of the first param to the second.